auyer/rcpassos.me/posts/ebpf/index.md

 Uprobes are used to trace User-Space functions.
 This means we can trace any function in any program or libraries, as long as we know the address of the function.

 ## kprobes

 Kprobes are used to trace Kernel functions.
 Since every interaction with the hardware goes through the Kernel, this means we can trace almost anything every program does.
 We can also monitor the Kernel itself, by probing functions it uses

+## Ftrace

 # How eBPF Kernel programs are executed